 ✓ Tree-pool villas in a hillside rainforest above Kamala

 Keemala Phuket sits on the Kamala hillside above the beach, around 10 minutes uphill from the InterContinental.
-The villa stock is design-led and adult-leaning.
+The villa stock is design led and adult leaning.
 Prices run from around $450 a night.
 The trade is the same beach access friction the InterContinental partially solves.
-Keemala is not on the sand and runs its own shuttle that French-language reviewers flag as workable but not on-demand.
-Check Keemala Phuket availability.
+Keemala is not on the sand and runs its own shuttle that some guests describe as workable but not on-demand.
+Check availability.

 Anantara Layan Phuket Resort sits on Layan Beach, around 20 km north of Patong.
-The beachfront posture is the same as the InterContinental’s, with a stronger pool-villa stock and a quieter beach with fewer day-trippers.
+The beachfront posture is the same as the InterContinental’s, with a stronger pool-villa stock and a quieter beach with fewer day visitors.
 From around $380 a night.
 The same evening-out friction applies.
 If Patong is the plan, Layan is the wrong base.
-Check Anantara Layan Phuket Resort availability.
+See live rates.

 Trisara Phuket is the all-villa, no-kids-club, ultra-private headland property north of Layan.
 The entry price runs 2 to 3 times the InterContinental’s published rate.
-Reviewers consistently report that the cost only makes sense for guests who plan to stay on-property the entire trip.
+Guests consistently report that the cost only makes sense for those who plan to stay on the property the entire trip.
 For honeymoons and milestone stays where privacy matters more than dining variety, the math works.
-Check Trisara Phuket availability.
+Compare current options.

 Is the InterContinental Phuket worth the money?

 If the trip is about the resort itself with Kamala Beach as the anchor, the rate works in its favor at around $290 a night for an entry room and $440 for a Beachfront Pool Villa.
-If the plan includes Patong nightlife or Phuket Town food, the 9pm shuttle stop and the $17-each-way taxi spend make the value softer.
+If the plan includes Patong nightlife or Phuket Town food, the 9pm shuttle stop and the $17 each way taxi spend make the value softer.
+Some guests on trips that lean on the city feel a closer base offers more for the money.

 Which beach is the InterContinental Phuket Resort on?

 The resort sits on Kamala Beach on Phuket’s west coast, north of Patong.
-It has its own small private cove inside the property line, reached by a short walkway from the lobby, plus access to the main Kamala Beach via the resort beach club a five-minute walk away.
+It has its own small private cove inside the property line, reached by a short walkway from the lobby, plus access to the main Kamala Beach via the resort beach club a walk of about five minutes away.

 Does the InterContinental Phuket have a shuttle to Patong?

 Yes.
 A scheduled shuttle runs roughly every 90 minutes to Patong with a 9pm last departure.
-Outside those windows guests pay around $17 each way for a hotel taxi, which is the most recurring 2024-to-2026 complaint across Agoda, Booking, and TripAdvisor reviews.
+Outside those windows guests pay around $17 each way for a hotel taxi, which is the most recurring complaint among guests who stayed in 2024 to 2026.

 Is the InterContinental Phuket good for families?